ShellCode33/CredSLayer/README.md

 NCM goal is to look for credentials and other useful stuff in network captures.
 Two modes are available, pcap scanning and active processing.
 The latest listens for packets on a chosen interface and dynamically extracts everything it can.

-This tool is really helpful if you're a pentester or if you want to scan your own network to see if anything critical is sent over the network.
+This tool is really helpful if you're a pentester or if you want to scan your own network to see if anything critical is sent over it.

 NCM is a complete rewrite of NetCreds and PCredz.
 It is written using Python3 and aims to be way more extensible and easier to maintain.